Griff1221/cardano-topology-alliance/README.md

 the network.

-To increase the chance of being well connected, each member should enlist on the IOHK peer list and try to ask other pool operators directly to include their relays in their lists as fixed entries.
+To increase the chance of being well connected, each member should enlist on the IOHK peer list and try to ask other pool operators directly to include their relays in their lists as fixed/static entries.

 #### Members